lverwimp/tf-lm/config/README.md

 Default: all data is read at once and kept in memory.
 If the dataset is too large for this, use:

 * **stream_data** (optional): Read data sentence by sentence.
 This assumes that the data file contains one sentence per line and that batching is sentence-level!
   * **read_vocab_from_file**: To speed up more, read the vocabulary from file.
 The vocabulary file should contain 2 columns: the words and their ids.
+The *data_path* should also contain a file *max_sentence_length* with the length of the longest sentence (will be the length of every batch).

 # Size of the model